by-student-2017/OpenCALPHAD-v6-examples/README.md

 - e.g., (B, Al, Ga)-(Fe, Co, Cu)-(Nd, Dy) system
 - It is good to remember that machine learning potentials other than graph neural networks become unstable in systems with four or more elements.
 Graph neural networks are not easily available, so I don't know how reliable they are.
 - If you only need ternary phase diagrams, pycalphad is recommended.
 It is very unfortunate that in the current state of development, it is not possible to draw a ternary system phase diagram by fixing other elements such as a quaternary system.
+- I'm not particularly confident about "heat capacity".
+Just tried it.

 Acknowledgment